absmach/magistrala-docs/docs/user-guide/clients/channels.md

 ### Unassign Channel Members

-To unassign a specific member from a channel, simply click on the `Trash` Icon on their row in the table.
+To unassign a specific member from a channel, simply click on the **trash** Icon on their row in the table.
 This will bring up a confirmation dialog.

 ![Unassign role members](../../img/clients/channel-members-unassign.png)